MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/search/change-the-default-search-topology.md

 2. Start a SharePoint Management Shell on one of the servers in the farm.

 3. Specify the new servers you want to add search components to, start a search service instance (ssi) on these servers and create references to the search service instances.
-In this procedure we have used the example host names "myserver< *n*  >" for the servers as listed in the **Target search topology** table.
+In this procedure we have used the example host names `myserver< *n*  >` for the servers as listed in the **Target search topology** table.
 At the Windows PowerShell command prompt, type the following command(s):

     ```
     $hostA = Get-SPEnterpriseSearchServiceInstance -Identity "myserver1"